 Each chair we make in this collection will be truly unique, even though they belong to a specific 'colourway' created by Padmaja.

 A specially designed cushion is optionally available for each chair model in the KeSa Collection.
 The cushion is designed keeping in mind the ergonomics of the Easy Armchair and is called the 'Manju' cushion.

-Fabric colourways in the KeSa collection are complimented by a specific hand-stained, developed by Phantom Hands.
+Fabric colourways in the KeSa collection are paired with hand-stained wood finishes, developed by Phantom Hands.
 The wood finish paired with Ink is called Burnt Cobalt-Coir and has a distinct bluish-black tinge.
 Burnt Cobalt-Coir finish is achieved by hand burnishing the wood, applying a combination of stains in controlled proportions, and finally removing the sheen by using steel wool.